brave/source-suggestions/README.md

 ## Scripts
 **source-feed-accumulator.py**: parses Brave News feed periodically, collecting articles for each source in `articles_history.csv`.
 For each article, we store the `publisher_id` attribute.

-**sources-similarity-matrix.py**: takes as input the article history and produces a 512-dimensional embedding for each source, using the Universal Sentence Encoder model (https://arxiv.org/abs/1803.11175).
-Once an embedding is computed for each source, a source similarity matrix is produced.
+**sources-similarity-matrix.py**: takes as input the article history and produces a 384-dimensional embedding for each source, using the `sentence-transformer` package.
+More in particular:
+- `all-MiniLM-L6-v2` for english language sources.
+- `paraphrase-multilingual-MiniLM-L12-v2` for non-english language sources.
+Once all source embeddings are generated, a pairwise source similarity matrix is produced.

 ## Running locally
 To collect and accumulate article history: